friederikequint/friederikequint.github.io/_pages/projectsforfun.md

 ">

   <p style="margin-top: 0;">
-    <strong>SanityChronicles ✨</strong> is a Shiny extension of the original SanityApp, written with R,
+    <strong>SanityApp Shiny Edition ✨</strong> is a Shiny extension of the original SanityApp, written with R,
     focused on richer and easier exploration, visualizations, and playful interaction with personal mood data.
   </p>